aliakh/demo-java-reflection/article1.md

 ##### Nest-Based Access Control

-Nest-based access control (since Java 11) is a new implementation of nested classes that allows them to access other private members without the Java compiler having to insert _synthetic_ accessibility-broadening bridge methods.
+Nest-based access control (since Java 11) is a new implementation of nested classes that allows them to access each other's _private_ members without the need for a Java compiler to generate synthetic bridge methods.

-<sub>Nest-based access control replaced synthetic bridge methods used to access <em>private</em> members between a top-level class and its nested classes.</sub>

 A top-level class, plus all classes nested within it, are forming a nest.
 All classes in a nest allow mutual access to their _private_ members.
 Every class belongs to exactly one nest.
 A top-level class that forms the nest is described as a nest host.
 Two classes in a nest are described as nestmates.

 The fourth subgroup of these methods is for determining nests: